-- A child is stung more than 5 times
+- A child is stung more than 5 times.

-- An adult is stung more than 10 times
+- An adult is stung more than 10 times.

-- Anyone is stung in the mouth or throat
+- Anyone is stung in the mouth or throat.

-- There is a severe allergic reaction (even if from only 1 sting)
+- There is a severe allergic reaction (even if from only 1 sting).

-- There is history of allergic reactions to bee or wasp stings
+- There is history of allergic reactions to bee or wasp stings.

-Residents should remain vigilante if there is an increase in number of wasps around the property and speak with neighbours in an attempt to locate a possible nest.
+Residents should remain vigilant if there is an increase in number of wasps around the property and speak with neighbours in an attempt to locate a possible nest.
 Nests are usually found at ground level in protected locations.